-The target instance should have the same database version and edition as the instance from which the backup was taken.
+The target instance must have the same database version and edition as the instance from which the backup was taken.

 The storage capacity of the target instance must be at least as large as the capacity of the instance being backed up.
 The amount of storage being used does not matter.
 You can see the storage capacity of the instance in the console Cloud SQL instances page

 The target instance must be in the

 The target instance can have a different number of cores or amount of memory than the instance from which the backup was taken.